expertflow/Nginx-lua/README.md

 # nginx-lua
-This repository contains the configuration for the mitigation of Log4j vulnerabilities in the JAVA application.
-Nginx with the help of lua module will prevent the attacker to access vulnerable JAVA application
+This repository contains the configuration for the mitigation of Log4j vulnerabilities in the JAVA applications.
+Nginx, with the help of lua module, will prevent the attacker to access vulnerable JAVA application

 ## Description